-The acceptance of gifts and invitations that do not comply with the above regulations is only permissible with prior written authorization of the Chief Executive Officer or the Chair of the Board of Trustees.
-Such pecuniary benefits shall be handed over to the Pension Fund or reimbursed.
+The acceptance of gifts and invitations which do not comply with the above regulations is only permissible with prior written authorization of the Chief Executive Officer or the Chair of the Board of Trustees.
+Such pecuniary benefits shall be handed over to Pension Fund 2 or reimbursed.

-If the personal pecuniary benefits are received by an associated person, business partner, or acquaintance of the person subject to the regulations, these shall be treated as if they were directly received by the person subject to the regulations.
+If the personal pecuniary benefits are received by an associated person, business partner or acquaintance of the person subject to the regulations, these shall be treated as if they were directly received by the person subject to the regulations.

-9.5 Ancillary activities
+7.5 Ancillary activities

-Ancillary activities by internal persons subject to the regulations require prior approval from the Chief Executive Officer or the Chair of the Board of Trustees and must be disclosed to the Pension Fund.
+Ancillary activities by internal persons subject to the regulations require prior approval from the Chief Executive Officer or the Chair of the Board of Trustees and must be disclosed to Pension Fund 2.

-9.6 Personal account trading
+7.6 Personal account trading

-All persons subject to the regulations who make decisions for the Pension Fund on the purchase or sale of investment instruments or are informed about such decisions before the settlement of the corresponding transactions or the publication of such a report shall be deemed to be involved in asset management.
-Persons deemed to be involved in asset management must act in the interests of the Pension Fund and avoid conflicts of interest resulting from personal investments.
+All persons subject to the regulations who make decisions for Pension Fund 2 on the purchase or sale of investment instruments or who are informed about such decisions before the settlement of the corresponding transactions or the publication of a required report shall be deemed to be involved in asset management.
+Persons deemed to be involved in asset management must act in the interests of Pension Fund 2 and avoid conflicts of interest resulting from personal investments.

-Persons involved in asset management may not use their position to obtain personal pecuniary benefits or conduct personal account trading under Art.
+Persons deemed to be involved in asset management may not use their position to obtain personal pecuniary benefits or conduct personal account trading pursuant to Art.
 48j BVV 2.
 The processing of transactions by a third party is deemed to be personal account trading.